20 Accounting Careers and Job Types

 Financial controllers work closely with executive management teams, playing critical roles in the running of businesses.
 They control company finances, keeping track of internal controls and ensuring that everything is running as it should.
 These professionals have duties in areas such as accounting and finance, as well as operations, personnel, marketing and production.
 Many financial controller positions require applicants to be qualified accountants, professionally registered with CPA Australia or Chartered Accountants Australia New Zealand.

-Job titles: assistant financial controller, cost controller, divisional financial controller, financial controller, group financial controller, regional financial controller.
+Job titles: assistant financial controller, cost controller, divisional financial controller, finance manager, financial controller, group financial controller, regional financial controller.

 Forensic accountants detect crimes such as fraud and embezzlement.
 These professionals also analyse financial information for court cases, such as divorce proceedings.
 Their expertise can also be used in various criminal trials.
 It’s possible that you’ll find employment with a large company that has its own forensic accounting team.
 If you’d like a career in this field, get an accounting degree and then seek professional registration as a Chartered Accountant (CA) or Certified Practising Accountant (CPA).